Constructive S4 modal logics with the finite birelational frame property: Syntax and semantics

-Since this paper is only concerned with constructive analogues of $\mathsf{S4}$, we will only be working with birelational frames that are bi-intuitionistic frames.
-Note, however, that even the class of bi-intuitionistic frames does not validate some of the $\mathsf{S4}$ axioms, as the following example shows.
+Since this paper is only concerned with constructive analogues of $\mathsf{S4}$, we will only be working with \altterm{birelational frame}{birelational frames} that are \altterm{bi-preorder}{bi-preorders}.
+Note, however, that even the class of \altterm{bi-preorder}{bi-preorders} does not validate some $\mathsf{S4}$ axioms, as the following example shows.